-ED 100 Introduction to the Teaching Profession (3)
+ED 100 Introduction to Education and Teaching (3)

-An introductory course where students will learn about the teaching profession, the professional teacher, and the learner.
+ED 100 is an introductory course where students will learn about the teaching profession, the professional teacher, and the learner.
 The roles and responsibilities of the educator and the educational system in Hawai'i will be examined.
 Students will also learn about diverse learners and learning styles and theories.
 Creating a positive learning environment, managing classrooms effectively, and developing and conducting standards-based lesson plans will be covered.
 Students will also explore various careers in education.

-Rec Preparation: ENG 21 or ENG 22 with a grade of C or better or equivalent.
+Rec Preparation: ENG 22 with a grade of C or better or placement in ENG 100, or equivalent, or consent of instructor.